Eucalyptus Understory Test Plot

 Ulap /u-lap/(n.)
 Tagalog - cloud, fog

 envelops the culture and ecology of San Bruno Mountain and Daly City.
 It’s a phenomenon created by our providential meeting of cold water and warm earth and thousands of rice cookers turning on for our daily meals.
 We embrace this mythology of the fog: it weaves the nourishment of our families with the nourishment of the unique, sensitive habitat of the mountain.
 Fog reaches across Daly City’s landscape from the concrete/asphalt of parking lots to the untended landscapes on the city’s edges.
 It rolls from the rugged coastline, up sandy dunes, and settles among the towering eucalyptus of San Bruno Mountain.
+Visit the volunteer tab for more information on upcoming events.

 COMMUNITY